Snake Bite On Dogs – How To Keep Your Dog Alive

 As soon as the weather warms, we start to see more snakes out and about.
-This coincides with us letting our pets outside more as well as taking out our pets for bush walks, jaunts to the park and spending time at the beach.
+This coincides with pets spending more time outside in the backyard as well as taking out our pets for bush walks, jaunts to the park and spending time at the beach.

 Hi all, this is a summary of the way I, personally, approach dogs who have, or who MAY have been bitten by a snake.
 I am not saying it is the only way or the right way, but it’s what I do, and it’s based on my years in Emergency at Murdoch University and tempered with working in the real world without all the machines that go ping.